yukondude/Twempest/README.md

   -c, --config-path TEXT  Twempest configuration directory path, which must be
-                          writable, and must also contain the twempest.conf file.  [default: ~/.twempest] -a, --append            Append rendered tweet(s) to existing file(s) rather than skipping past with a warning.
+                          writable, and must also contain the twempest.conf file.  [default: ~/.twempest] -A, --abbreviated       Render the abbreviated form of the tweet text rather than the full, extended, version.
+  -a, --append            Append rendered tweet(s) to existing file(s) rather
+                          than skipping past with a warning.
   -n, --count TEXT        Maximum number of tweets to retrieve.
 The actual